 How You Can Help

-There are many ways you can help the Stark Center—by making financial contributions that support our operating budget, by making contributions to our Endowment, by leaving a bequest to the Stark Center in your will, or by Supporting Our Collections through the donation of items such as books, photographs, art, scrapbooks and archival materials related to physical culture and sports.
-All of these gifts allow the Stark Center to fulfill our mission of preservation, education, and the advancement of scholarship in the fields of Physical Culture and Sport Studies and we are deeply grateful to all our donors.
-Several individuals, foundations, and companies have donated substantial financial and endowment support to the Stark Center; click here to read more about them.
+There are many ways you can help the Stark Center—by making financial contributions that support our operating budget or our endowment accounts*, by leaving a bequest to the Stark Center in your will, or by enriching our collections through the donation of items such as books, photographs, art, scrapbooks and archival materials related to physical culture and sports.
+All of these gifts allow the Stark Center to fulfill our mission of preservation, education, and the advancement of scholarship in the fields of Physical Culture and Sport Studies.
+We are very grateful to the individuals, foundations, and companies that have already donated substantial operating and endowment support to the Stark Center; click here to read more about them.

 The H.J.
-Lutcher Stark Center for Physical Culture and Sport Endowed Excellence Fund—supports the general operations of the Center.
+Lutcher Stark Center for Physical Culture & Sports

 Mail a Contribution